uml-hci/comp5270-s24/indA1.md

 Plan to spend 30-60 minutes on each of the two interviews.

 ### What you'll turn in
-Your final submission should take the form of a 2-3 page report of your contextual inquiry exercise.
+Your final submission should take the form of a single 2-3 page report (one document for the both of you) of your contextual inquiry exercise.
 The report should address the following:
 - What was your initial idea from "Step 0"?
 Identify the assumed need(s), state the goal(s) that you believe people have, and explain the intervention (i.e., innovation, design) that you propose to address the need(s) and help people meet the goal(s).
 - Who did you interview?
 - How did you obtain informed consent?